Welcome to the Office of the Principal Scientific Adviser

 - Skilling in current and futuristic technologies.

 In discharging the above duties, the PSA’s Office has promoted cross-sectoral synergy projects in various science and technology domains.
 These include policy interventions, small but catalytic support to R&D projects that do not fall into the business domain of any single department and specifically in areas in which there are significant gaps that needs to be addressed.
-To harness innovation and effective technology commercialization, the PSA’s office has launched a special initiative called ‘Accelerating Growth for New India innovations’ (AGNIi).
-This is aimed at technology upscaling and deployment for deriving economic value or societal benefit from knowledge generated through research investments in R&D.
+To harness innovation and effective technology commercialization, the PSA’s office has launched a special initiative called ‘Accelerating Growth of New India's innovations’ (AGNIi).
+This is aimed at technology upscaling and deployment for deriving economic value, societal benefit and/or strategic purposes from knowledge generated through investments in R&D.